+This paper intends to contribute to the existing literature by adding an explicit discussion on the impacts of international policy coordination focusing on the difference between strategic complementarity and substitutability of regulatory efforts that was not addressed by the earlier literature that tried to examine the feature of cross-border externalities of financial stability.
 Numerous studies, including Stolz (2002), Aghion et al. (2007), Kohler (2002), Dalen and Olsen (2004), have investigated the optimal mechanism of banking regulation in the presence of cross-border lending.
 Stolz (2002) examines the optimal design of banking supervision in the presence of cross-border lending, and argues that if supervisors are accountable only to their own jurisdictions, they fail to implement the optimal level of supervision from a supranational perspective, and consequently, the probability of bank failures is significantly increased.
 Aghion et. el.
 (2007) showed that when policy makers are heavily influenced by domestic interest groups, the global policy coordination cannot be achieved.

 Assuming an overlapping generation model of two countries with a homogeneous, non-storable consumption good, Chang (1997) demonstrated that financial integration might deteriorate the welfare under non-cooperative policymaking regime.
 In addition, Kohler (2002) shows that positive spillovers of the coalition formation process and the resulting free-rider problem limit the stable coalition size, and increases the incentives to deviate from the coalition.
+Dalen and Olsen (2004) analyze the optimal policy coordination mechanism focusing on the impacts of cross-border banking and entry of multi-national banks (MNBs) for banking supervision and regulation.
+They show that the improper international coordination mechanism for regulation on MNB-subsidiaries lowers capital adequacy requirements.